MinnPost/minnpost-form-processor-mailchimp/README.md

-# minnpost-form-processor-mailchimp
+# MinnPost Form Processor for Mailchimp
-Extension for form processor
+MinnPost runs a form processor plugin that passes data to and from Mailchimp.
+This plugin handles the user interface for those forms.